PSQI: Pittsburgh Sleep Quality Index

 PSQI vs Actigraphy: Subjective vs Objective Sleep Measurement

-Clinical pearl: PSQI and actigraphy often disagree, this is normal and clinically informative.
 Patients who report poor sleep quality (high PSQI) but show normal sleep patterns on actigraphy may have paradoxical insomnia (sleep state misperception).
 This mismatch guides treatment toward CBT-I rather than sleep medications.

-Documenting PSQI scores in clinical notes?
+Documenting PSQI Scores in Clinical Notes

-PSQI global and component scores belong in the Objective section of your note.
+PSQI global and component scores belong in the Objective section of your clinical note.
 See our SOAP notes guide and Intake Notes guide for templates and examples.

 Related Assessments